bitwarden/dotnet-extensions/extensions/Bitwarden.Server.Sdk.Features/src/PACKAGE.md

 `Features:LaunchDarkly:SdkKey` set.
 If no key is set then local flag values can be use through `Feature:FlagValues:<Key>=<Value>`.
 This can be helpful for local development.

+`Features:KnownFlags` must be populated with all flag keys that you wish to be returned from `IFeatureService.GetAll()`.
+If you have no need to use that method you do not need to add values to that option. `IFeatureService.IsEnabled` and other single feature checks should continue to work just fine without it.

 ## Customization

 ### Context Builder